Mateja97/wallet-transactions/README.md

 ```

 ### Step 2: Docker Setup
-Ensure Docker and Docker Compose are installed on your system.
+Ensure Docker and Docker Compose are installed on your system and Docker daemon is running.
 Use the following commands to start the services:
 ```bash
 docker-compose up -d
 ```